 When Do I Receive My ANOC?

-You will receive your Annual Notice of Change each year during the month of September.
+Medicare states on their website that you should expect to receive your Annual Notice of Change each year during the month of September.
 You should receive you letter no later than September 30th.

 What Do I Do with My ANOC?